ibm-cloud-docs/Cloudant/api/creating_views.md

 ```
 {: codeblock}

-The above MapReduce view creates an index keyed on the employee department and whose value is the employee's salary.
-As the reducer is `_sum`, the view will output the total salaries for the selection of data queried.
+The previous MapReduce view creates an index that is keyed on the employee department and whose value is the employee's salary.
+As the reducer is `_sum`, the view outputs the total salaries for the selection of data queried.
 It is suitable for calculating the total salaries of all employees, the total salaries of a single department or salary totals grouped by department.

 The numeric reducers `_stats`/`_sum` act upon the value (the emit function's second parameter) which can be a number, array, or object.
 Consider the following MapReduce definition: